Casper-Guo/Armchair-Strategist/README.md

 ## Data Availability

-Data from all races beginning in the 2018 season, excluding test sessions, are available.
+Data from all grand prixs and sprint races beginning in the 2018 season, excluding test sessions, are available.
 This repository will be automatically updated during the F1 season.

 ## Metrics Definitions

 See `SCHEMA.md` for details on the columns provided in `Data/all_laps_*.csv` and `Data/transformed_laps_*.csv` files.

-## Usage Guide

-- Use `f1_visualization/adhoc_visuals.py` to make your own visualizations.

 ## Additional Examples
 <details>